 The challenge comes when call volume skyrockets.
 We’re not talking about a 10% or 20% uptick in volume.
 We’re talking about four to five times your normal volume, maybe for hours.

 All businesses experience spikes like these.
 Mismanaging high call volumes, however, hurts your business more than you know.

 High call volume, as one writer said, is more of a curse than a blessing.
 Numerous reasons exist for an overwhelmingly high-volume of inbound calls.
 Below are four top reasons:

-These are fours reasons for high call volumes.
+These are four reasons for high call volumes.
 More exist.

 Mishandling high call volume is never good.
 It often leads to abandoned calls—where customers disconnect while on hold—and missed calls—where customers are sent directly to voicemail or worse, no answer.

 Research, for example, says that call abandonment costs as much as 40% of lost potential revenues annually.
 If you’re spending $20,000 monthly on marketing to get 1000 inbound phone calls, each call missed or abandoned can cost $20.
 Miss 40% of those calls annually and you’re throwing $8,000 out the window.

 If high call volume happens frequently, you could be losing a lot of revenue.
 If your abandon call rate was 35% per hour and your average sale is $50, for example, you could lose as much as $20,000 per hour in revenues during a high call volume period.
 That’s a lot of revenue to drop in a single hour.

 Mishandling high call volume hurts in other critical ways.
 For one thing, it delivers poor customer experience to callers.
 As a business, you live and die by customer experience.
 If it doesn’t measure up to what your customers expect, they’ll sour on your business, costing you revenue and repeat business.

 The result of getting poor service like this is that 67% of customers become “serial switchers”— people who won’t hesitate to switch brands because of lousy customer service, says one research report.